shusen73/fireplace/README.md

 ## Description

-This is a simple web app to video chat and share screen. [demo](https://fireplace.app.shusen.dev)<br/>
+This is a simple web app to share screen. [demo](https://fireplace.app.shusen.dev)<br/>
-The motive of this app is to see his screen when giving my Dad tech support.
+The purpose of this app is to see his screen when giving my Dad tech support.
 And practice my knowledge of React.js and it's ecosystem.

 ## Build With
 - [PeerJS](https://peerjs.com/)